EENI Global Business School

 African Student, Doctorate, Master, International Business, Foreign Trade

-The Subject “Foreign Trade and Business in the Central African Republic” belongs to the following Online Programs taught by EENI Global Business School:
+The Subject “Foreign Trade, Logistics and Business in the Central African Republic” belongs to the following Programs taught by EENI Global Business School:

-Master in Business in Africa, Transport in Africa, International Business.
+Master in Business in Africa, Transport and Logistics in Africa, International Business.

 Masters in International Business and Foreign Trade (MIB)